LandSciTech/Caribou-Demographic-Projection-Paper/cloud/README.md

 4.2) Follow all the steps below and ensure that it works and files are correctly copied to Azure 4.3) Change the name of the script called in run_caribou.sh back to sensitivityMinimal.R

-4) Step through the setup_azure.sh script interactively until you get to Monitor Tasks section.
+5) Step through the setup_azure.sh script interactively until you get to Monitor Tasks section.
-5) Once all tasks are running enable autoscaling.
-If you don't turn on autoscaling we will continue paying until the pool is deleted.
+6) Once all tasks are running enable autoscaling.
+Tasks will show as active until the nodes are finished being set up If you don't turn on autoscaling we will continue paying until the pool is deleted.
-6) Tasks will run and when complete the results should be copied to the Azure storage container.
+7) Tasks will run and when complete the results should be copied to the Azure storage container.
 Autoscaling should should remove nodes once they are not in use.
-7) When complete use the script to download results from Azure and then delete the data from Azure and delete the pool.
+8) When complete use the script to download results from Azure and then delete the data from Azure and delete the pool.